John Muir Trust: Working in partnership

 As owner of the Ben Nevis Estate, JMT plays a key role in the Nevis Partnership, which covers care of the Ben itself and the wider Nevis area including Glen Nevis and the Allt a' Mhuilinn leading to the North Face.
 The Trust helped establish the Knoydart Foundation, which purchased the 17000 acre Knoydart Estate in 1999.
 The purchase brought the "rough bounds" into community and conservation ownership.
 The Trust is the only external representative on the North Harris Trust, which aims to manage, develop and conserve the North Harris Estate (Outer Hebrides) in a sustainable manner.
 In 2005, JMT purchased the Quinag Estate in Sutherland and joined the Assynt Foundation (Lochinver) to assist them in purchasing and managing the neighbouring Glencanisp and Drumrunie Estates.

 The Trust has given support to the Carrifran Wildwood project, initiated by the Borders Forest Trust.
 The Wildwood group purchased land in the Carrifran valley in the Moffat Hills of Southern Scotland in 1999 and has started to recreate a large tract of woodland wilderness that will be used as an educational resource.

+It also supported the Langholm community in its buyout of 5300 acres of land in the Scottish Borders.

-At the end of 2017, JMT signed a three-year lease to manage Glenridding Common in the Lake District, which includes most of Helvellyn (England's third highest peak), Striding Edge and Red Tarn.
+At the end of 2017, JMT signed a lease to manage Glenridding Common in the Lake District, which includes most of Helvellyn (England's third highest peak), Striding Edge and Red Tarn.
+The lease ended in 2023.
+In 2020, the Trust entered the Thirlmere Resilience Partnership, a partnership with United Utilities, Natural England and Cumbria Wildlife Trust, to manage land around Thirlmere reservoir, near Helvellyn, to create a resilient water catchment to supply the water needed by people, while providing a home for native biodiversity.
+The Trust is carrying out survey and monitoring work, with a view to long-term peatland and woodland regeneration and the restoration of natural processes in the area.